Viewing this page on your device?

 I use small photos to illustrate the information and activities that I share, and you will have a much better experience on this website if you can view the images.

 Figure-ground perception is the ability to focus on one specific piece of information in a busy background.

 Visual figure-ground is the ability to see an object in a busy background; while auditory figure-ground helps a child pick out a voice or sound from a noisy environment.

-Click on the quick links below to jump to answers for your questions and some easy activity ideas.
+Click on the quick links below to jump to answers for your questions about visual figure-ground and some easy activity ideas.

 These are fun for very young children, or for those whose figure-ground perception is really poor.

 Ask your child to find the matching sock, or pick out their own clothes from the pile.

 This will help your child to spot something important in a busy background.

 Give your child a bowl of mixed cereal or pasta to sort out into muffin or egg trays according to shape or color.

 To boost the FG requirement, ask your child to pick out only a specific cereal color or a specific pasta shape from the bowl instead of simply sorting them all out.